 - Opening tweets for different talks and sessions – If you’re live-tweeting using threads, you may want to start each thread with an ‘intro tweet’, e.g. something like “Next to speak is Prof Jo Bloggs, who will be talking about her research into…”.
 Save yourself a bit of time and prepare these in advance, basing it upon the summary of their talk in the conference programme.
 Include the speaker’s twitter handle if available – and the conference hashtag of course!

 - BONUS TIP – if you’re tweeting from a laptop you can have these saved as a word doc, ready to copy and paste.
-But if you plan to use your mobile, the official Twitter app will let you save tweets as drafts, which you can send out when the right moment comes.
+If you’re using you’re mobile phone, the official Twitter app will let you save tweets as drafts, which you can send out when the right moment comes.
+And as of May 2020, you can now also save tweet drafts (and schedule tweets) on the main Twitter website too.

 - Know what will be coming up – The scientists have done their research – you should do yours!
 Will there be any results from major trials announced?
 If so, familiarise yourself with what the trial is about, and what the outcome could be.
 Is a speaker going to be discussing their recent paper?
 Have a read through in advance.
 Knowing even just the basics of what will be presented will make it a lot easier to pick out the relevant points, and tweet them to the world.
 It’ll also help you tailor your tweets to the audience you’re writing for.